dvochoa/1up/README.md

 In either case, after deploying the site will be accessible from `localhost` or the IP address of your local network if accessing from a machine other than the one used to run docker.

+A number of environment variables need to be set in order for the application to work as expected.
+When first building the app you should create a `.env` at the root level, look at `.env.example` for an example.

 Use the following scripts during development:

 **Frontend:**